TAndrei17/Find-prime-number/README.md

 # Find-prime-number
-Task first.
+Task 1.
 Find the first prime number on the right